mangatrai/workspan-demo/README.md

 # Workspan Data Model Demo

 Welcome to the Workspan Data Model Demo repository.
-This repository provides insights into Workspan's data storage and access patterns, showcasing the powerful capabilities of Astra Vector Search and the LLM integration.
+This repository provides insights into data storage and access patterns, showcasing the powerful capabilities of Astra Vector Search and the LLM integration.

 ## 📌 Features